|Nutrition Facts (per serving)|

-A slow cooker filled with hearty chili is a perfect meal and it's a cinch to make.
+A slow cooker filled with hearty chili is a perfect meal, and it's a cinch to make.
 This beef and bean chili recipe could not be easier.
-It will take only about 15 minutes to prepare in the morning and it cooks all day, so it will be ready just in time for dinner.
+It will take only about 15 minutes to prepare in the morning, and it cooks all day so that it will be ready just in time for dinner.

 To complete this hearty and delicious meal, serve it with freshly baked cornbread and a simple salad.
 It's a perfect weeknight meal that the entire family will love.